rokob/rokob.github.com/_posts/2014-07-04-10-ways-facebook-is-the-devil.md

 will be run, but rather will they be published.
 Similar experiments have been and will continue to be run, but you probably just won't see a paper about it anymore.
-That is a real shame because Facebook and the data it has has been able to advance social psychology by quantum leaps over the past decade and this furor will undoubtably slow that advance.
+That is a real shame because Facebook and the data it has has been able to advance social psychology by quantum leaps over the past decade and this furor will undoubtedly slow that advance.

 I don't mind being quoted or not, in fact I would probably prefer not to be as I really don't want to be putting my name out there attached to something that could be misconstrued by my friends who still